Python code cleanup for beginners. 12 steps to readable and maintainable code.

 The variable “response” is not used.

-8. Follow PEP-8 naming conventions
+Step 8.
+Follow PEP-8 naming conventions

 Like formatting guidelines, not following the naming convention doesn’t make your code invalid, but makes it more difficult to follow.
 Besides, uniform naming frees up your mind from taking the decision every time you need to choose a name for a new object.
 Read PEP-8 Naming Conventions for enlightenment.